Guardians vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won in 19, or 38.8%, of the 49 contests they have been named as odds-on underdogs this year.
+- The Guardians have been victorious in 19, or 38%, of the 50 contests they have been chosen as underdogs in this season.

-- Cleveland has entered 13 games this season as the underdog by +125 or more and is 1-12 in those contests.
+- Cleveland has been at least a +150 moneyline underdog three times this season, but was upset in all of those games.

-- The Guardians have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Guardians have a 40% chance of walking away with the win.

-- Cleveland and its opponents have gone over the total this season in 47 of its 116 opportunities.
+- Games involving Cleveland have gone over the total set by sportsbooks in 48 of 117 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!